apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

     https://$APIHOST/api/v1/namespaces/{namespace}/activations
     https://$APIHOST/api/v1/namespaces/{namespace}/limits

-The `$APIHOST` is the OpenWhisk and Nuvolaris API hostname (for example, localhost, 172.17.0.1, and so on).
+The `$APIHOST` is the OpenWhisk and OpenServerless API hostname (for example, localhost, 172.17.0.1, and so on).
 For the `{namespace}`, the character `_` can be used to specify the user’s *default namespace*.